Were They Ever Converted?

 Read the plain text of the article “Dispelling the Myths“1 by Paul R. Martin (the late founder of Wellspring Retreat).
 When the page opens, click on “This File / Plain Text” in the right top, as the main article is hard to read due to no paragraphs.
 You can then copy and paste the entire article into a word processor such as Libre Office so that it is clearer to read and not on a black background.
 I received this magazine article years ago and printed it off at that time.
 This article by Paul Martin clearly shows Christians do go into abusive, aberrant, cultic groups.

 There were some people in the WCG that clearly had their prayers answered.
 Would God answer the prayers of those not converted?
-He does not unless He is drawing them to Himself for salvation.
+God can do whatever He wants.
+It is up to Him.
+However, the unconverted don’t have a personal relationship with God apart from Christ.

 If someone was converted but then came into WCG, thought reform techniques were used to deceive them.
 (Much about these techniques are covered elsewhere on our site to explain this.
 See Mind Control & Exploitation for starters.)